-- 1. The standing committees of the University Senate shall be: - a.
-Executive Committee;
+- 1. The standing committees of the University Senate shall be:

+- a.
+Executive Committee:

 - b.
 Committee on Curriculum and Regulations;

 - c.
 Committee on Elections;

 - d.
+Committee on Honorary Degrees;

+- e.
 Committee on Tenure, Promotion, and Dismissal;

-- e.
+- f.
 Faculty Grievance Committee;

-- f.
+- g.
 Committee on University Resources;

-- g.
+- h.
 Committee on Admissions and Retention;

-- h.
-Committee on Contractual Arrangements;
+- Committee on Contractual Arrangements;

-- i.
+- j.
 Committee on Sabbatical Leave;

-- j.
+- k.
 Committee on Continuing Education and Professional Development;

-- k.
-Committee on Affirmative Action;
+- I. Committee on Affirmative Action;

-- I. Student Grievance Committee;

 - m.
-Strategic Planning Committee;
+Student Grievance Committee;

 - n.
-Committee on International Initiatives;
+Retirement Advisory Committee;

 - o.
-Academic Review Board.
+Strategic Planning Committee.

 - 2. All standing committees shall report their activities to the Senate in writing at least semi-annually.

 - 3. Each standing committee shall review annually those sections of the Faculty Handbook relating to the committee's activities, and shall submit to the Senate any proposed changes deemed desirable or necessary.

-- 4. Each of the three grievance committees (Tenure, Promotion and Dismissal; Student Grievance; and Faculty Grievance) and the Faculty Ombuds shall be reimbursed by the Provost's Office for the expenses of recording hearings, supplies for such recordings, photocopies of documents, and other such expenditures as are necessary for the proper functioning of the committee.
+- 4. Each of the three grievance committees (Tenure, Promotion and Dismissal; Student Grievance; and Faculty Grievance) and the Faculty Ombudsman shall be reimbursed by the Provost's Office for the expenses of recording hearings, supplies for such recordings, photocopies of documents, and other such expenditures as are necessary for the proper functioning of the committee.